What is a blood transfusion?

 An allergic reaction.
 This can be mild or severe.
 Mild symptoms can include itching or rash.
 Severe symptoms can include trouble breathing, chest pain, or nausea.
 These symptoms may start soon after your blood transfusion or within the next 24 hours.

 Fever.
 This can happen within a day of the blood transfusion.
 It’s usually temporary.

 Destruction of red blood cells by the body (hemolytic reaction).
 A hemolytic reaction happens when your body attacks the donated RBCs.
-This happens if you receive a blood type that your blood isn’t compatible with.
+This happens if you get a blood type that your blood isn’t compatible with.
 Donated blood goes through a very careful matching process, so this reaction is very rare.
 If it does happen, it can cause chills, fever, kidney damage, and other serious symptoms.
 Symptoms can happen during the blood transfusion or in the next several hours.
 A delayed hemolytic reaction can also happen.
-This can happen even if you received the right blood type.
+This can happen even if you got the right blood type.
 This may take days or weeks to happen.
 It may not cause any symptoms, but it can cause your RBC count to be lower.

 Too much blood in the body (transfusion overload).
-Transfusion overload may happen if a person receives more blood than needed.
+Transfusion overload may happen if a person gets more blood than needed.
 It can cause shortness of breath and other symptoms.
 The symptoms usually happen within a few hours to a day.
 It’s more common in people with heart problems.
 Taking diuretic medicine after a blood transfusion may prevent this problem.

 Too much iron in the body (iron overload).
 This can happen in people who need to have many blood transfusions over time for an ongoing medical condition.

 Viruses being transmitted.
 The viruses can include HIV or hepatitis.
 Blood goes through a very careful screening before blood transfusions.
 The risk of a virus being passed on is very low.